PAR-iTY/vite-tailwind-contact-form/README.md

 ## todo

-- wrap checkbox and email/password in fieldsets
 - increase use and understanding of aria labels
-- make required fields look required more obviously required
+- make required fields look required more visually required